vdubey0/RecipeAnalysis/README.md

 This is the distribution of the `average rating` column:
 <center><iframe src="assets/average_rating_hist.html" width=600 height=400 frameBorder=0></iframe></center>
-It is evident that the distribution is heavily skewed left, meaning that more ratings tend to be higher than lower.
-Either most of the recipes were really good or the people who rated them were feeling nice.
+<center> It is evident that the distribution is heavily skewed left, meaning that more ratings
+tend to be higher than lower.
+Either most of the recipes were really good or the people who rated them were feeling nice. </center>